Graduate Students

 Andrew Patrick Nelson

-I am currently a Digital Humanities Graduate Fellow with the Center for Spatial and Textual Analysis.
-My research employs methods from natural language processing to examine the occurrence and context of political neologisms in Japanese metropolitan and diaspora newspapers to expose the early instability of those terms and their subsequent shifts in meaning over time and space.
+I was a 2021-22 Digital Humanities Graduate Fellow, and 2022-23 Senior Graduate Research Fellow with Stanford's Center for Spatial and Textual Analysis.
+My DH research incorporates methods from natural language processing to examine the occurrence, context, and semantic instability of political neologisms in Japanese diaspora newspapers.

 Prior to joining the Department of East Asian Languages and Cultures at Stanford, I completed a Master’s degree in East Asian Regional Studies at Columbia University.
 My thesis contextualized representations of foreigners and foreign places in Japanese junior high school textbooks within the broader history of internationalization in the public school system.